w3c/wai-media-guide/transcripts.md

 {% include box.html type="end" %}
 {:/}

-Notice that the single lines in the caption files have been grouped together in table cells.
+**Notice that the single lines in the caption files have been grouped together in table cells.**

 <p style="text-align:center"><em>[? detailed instructions &/or video showing slh's process for quickly developing descriptive transcript from the 2 VTT files]</em></p>

+{% include excol.html type="end" %}